sinchichou/youtube-shorts-scroller/README.md

 1) Get the code
 - Download as ZIP and extract, or `git clone` this repository.
+- Or download the packaged extension (.crx): [youtube-shorts-scroller.crx](./youtube-shorts-scroller.crx)

 2) Load into Chrome
+- Method A: Load unpacked (recommended for developers)
   1. Open `chrome://extensions/`
   2. Toggle on "Developer mode"
   3. Click "Load unpacked"
   4. Select this project folder (the one containing `manifest.json`)
+- Method B: Install from .crx file
+  1. Open `chrome://extensions/`
+  2. Toggle on "Developer mode"
+  3. Drag and drop `youtube-shorts-scroller.crx` from this folder into the `chrome://extensions/` page
+  4. Confirm the installation prompt

 ## Usage
 1. After loading, you will see the extension icon in the toolbar.